 5 Technical characteristics

+Section 5.1 contains all technical characteristics for HF AM(OR)S systems.
+Subsections 5.1.1 and 5.1.2 present the technical parameters associated with AM(OR)S and WB AM(OR)S. Subsection 5.1.3 presents an overview of technology called Automatic Link Establishment (ALE) that is used by HF services to automatically find and select the best frequency for communication.
+Lastly, Section 5.2 presents the receiver technical parameters associated with adjacent band incumbent services.

+5.1 AM(OR)S Characteristics

-5.1 [Legacy] AM(OR)S technical parameters
+5.1.1 Legacy AM(OR)S technical characteristics

-Tables 3-6 lists typical parameters for [legacy] AM(OR)S aeronautical and aircraft station which can vary depending on the aircraft type and operating regions regulations.
+Tables 3-6 lists typical parameters for [legacy] AM(OR)S aeronautical and aircraft stations.
+These parameters vary depending on the aircraft type and operating regions regulations.

-A few additional technical parameters are listed below:
+Additional technical parameters are listed below:

 – – Aeronautical radio stations are limited to single-side-band emissions